Chess at Laurel Hill Mansion

 Picture of Philip P. Randolph 19th century chess master and the last resident of Laurel Hill Mansion

 “So Philip Randolph is gone!
 That man had the sweetest moral nature I ever knew.
 There never was a man so lacking in self-consciousness.
-The other day I saw in the London Times that the American Randolph one of the three greatest chess players in the world was dead.
+The other day I saw in the London Times that the American, Randolph one of the three greatest chess players in the world was dead.
 I knew Philip intimately since he was a boy and I never heard him mention the game.
 I did not even know he played it.
 How fine that was!” expressed American poet Ralph Waldo Emerson upon hearing the sad news, “how fine that was!”
 1

 Philip Physick Randolph became a well regarded member of Philadelphia society and a renowned chess master; recognized for his intelligence, gentle manner and modest character.
 Philip was the grandson of the “father of American surgery” Dr. Philip Syng Physick, and son of Dr. Physick’s daughter Sally and her husband Dr. Jacob Randolph.
 Dr. Philip Syng Physick purchased Laurel Hill Mansion from William Rawle in 1828 to use as a summer retreat and later bequeathed the house to his daughter Sally Randolph in 1837, when it became known as the Randolph Mansion.
 2 Philip Randolph remained the last resident of the mansion before it was purchased by the City of Philadelphia in 1869.